codehopelabs/codehopelabs.github.io/_ideas/redistricting-tools.md

 * A historical database of election results at the precinct level (such as that provided by [Civera](https://civerasoftware.com/)), especially matched to demographic data from the Census.
 * Software to readily evaluate Voting Rights Act compliance for a proosed map.
+* Optical scanning software to convert election result PDFs provided by some localities into machine-readable data.

 The business model for such tools is quite difficult, because they are only likely to be used by a small handful of groups once every ten years or so.
 Some states have mid-decade redistricting for state legislative seats, and it's possible that targeting such states is a good first step toward financial sustainability.